No matter how old you are or whether you drink or not, it's important to know how alcohol affects people and to learn ways to minimise the risks.

 Hello Sunday Morning (new window) is a movement towards a better drinking culture that encourages people to manage their own drinking.
 You can start managing your drinking by taking their drinking quiz or downloading their app.

 Heavy drinking or drinking just to get drunk is called "binge drinking".
 You should be aware of the dangers of bingeing.
-Check out our page on binge drinking, featuring "roving reporter Soren's video about safe amounts of alcohol to drink in a single night.
+Check out our page on binge drinking, featuring a video about how much alcohol is safe to drink in a single night.

 A "standard drink" is a drink that contains 10 grams of pure alcohol.